isaac-mason/arancini/packages/arancini/README.md

 ### 🍱 Entity

-An Entity is a container for Components.
-You can either create an Entity in the default space, or in a specific space.
+An entity is a container for components.
+You can either create an entity in the default space, or in a specific space.

 ```ts
 const entity = world.create.entity()